J-Hoskin/CJ4-Extended/README.md

 - World: [Opennav](https://opennav.com/airport/ZSPD) - Only some airports have charts attached
 - Just aerodromes: [FSX charts](https://mutleyshangar.com/forum/index.php?/topic/23067-airport-diagram-download-center/#Queen) - Basic FSX charts

-### Adding airports charts must be done in the following way or the add-on won't work:
+### Adding airports charts:
+The following steps need to be followed closely in order for the add-on to work.
+There are two airports included in the add-on for reference.
+You can setup a flight plan with these airports to test the feature before proceeding.

-Repeat for each airport:
+**Repeat for each airport:**
 - Create a new folder with the exact ICAO name of the desired airport in the `html_ui/Pages/VCockpit/Instruments/Airliners/CJ4/MFD/Charts` folder
-- Create the folders: `Arrivals`, `Airport`, `Deperature`, `Approach`
+- Create the folders: `Arrivals`, `Airport`, `Deperature`, `Approach`, `Other`
-- Drop your charts for the airport in the relevant folder.
-Images must be PNGs and must have the ICAO name of the airport followed by a `-` and the page number starting from 1.
+- Drop your charts for the airport in the relevant folders.
+Images must be PNGs.
+The chart file name must be: `[ICAO]-[PAGE NUMBER]`.
 Example: `YPAD-1.png`.
 These page numbers allow you to easily navigate through multple charts in each chart folder.
+The `Other` folder can contain any charts such as apron charts.
-- Add to the layout.JSON file the path of the images you just added (if this charting feature is liked, this will be automated in future).
+- Add to the layout.json file the path of the images you just added (if this charting feature is liked, this will be automated in future).
 Example:
   ```
   {
     "path": "html_ui/Pages/VCockpit/Instruments/Airliners/CJ4/MFD/Charts/YPAD/Approach/YPAD-1.png",